 Many European countries are seeing a rise in the number of Covid-19 infections and are starting to implement more restrictions around freedom of movement for residents of the country.
 Although this hasn’t (yet) been implemented within the United Kingdom, aside from sporadic rises in towns such as Leicester, there is a very real possibility that coronavirus spikes may be prevalent when the weather cools down and more and more people come out of lockdown.

 We are in unchartered waters with the coronavirus and Covid-19 has undoubtedly had a significant impact upon the United Kingdom economy.
 Many people will potentially find themselves out of employment and we could potentially experience spikes in coronavirus infections moving through 2020.
 In terms of financial advice, it is certainly important to ensure that any collateral you have is tied up remains placed within safe investments and now is not the time to make risky financial decisions.
-Here at United Kingdom Loans we believe that there are still choppy waters to navigate and it will sadly be a long time before we are in the clear and sailing to safety.
+Here at United Kingdom Loans, we will strive to continue to provide quick loans in the UK and we believe that there are still choppy waters to navigate and it will sadly be a long time before we are in the clear and sailing to safety.